The Gunny Sack

 • Turn the dough out onto a floured surface.
 Sprinkle the top with flour, knead a couple of times, and form the dough into a log.
 Cut the dough log into six pieces.

 • Flatten each piece into an oval.
 Spread pizza sauce over half of each oval.
-Top each one with 5 slices of pepperoni, a tablespoon of shredded mozzarella, and Italian seasoning.
+Top each one with 5 slices of pepperoni, a tablespoon of shredded mozzarella, and a sprinkle of Italian seasoning.

 • Brush with beaten egg whites.
 Sprinkle with parmesan, Italian seasoning, and garlic salt.